-I was introduced to marijuana by a white, a black, and a Mexican - proving all races do it the same.
+I was introduced to marijuana by a Caucasian, African, and Mexican - proving that all races love weed the same.
 The D.A.R.E.
-Program made me curious about marijuana in 5th grade, and by the time I was in 9th grade, I wanted to try it.
-It wasn't a shady figure behind a dumpster introducing me to drugs...
+Program made me curious about cannabis in 5th grade, and by the time I got offered to try it in 9th, I wanted it.
+It wasn't a shady figure behind a dumpster tempting me...
 It was kids from class.
 I must have been the world’s biggest loser because I've never got drugs for free – I’ve always had to pay.

 I ran downstairs and was surprised to see 3 boys from middle school!
-We were cool at school, but I didn't know they knew where I lived.
+We were cool at school, but we never hung out.
+I didn't even know they knew where I lived.
 My dad left as I stood there perplexed by their presence.
 "What's up guys?"
 I asked.
 The boys looked around all shifty eyed and asked: "You wanna smoke weed?"

 We trekked across an open field (that is now) Honeybee Park in the most Mormon suburb of Draper, Utah.
 We hopped a fence, and nestled beneath a willow tree on the banks of the East Jordan Canal.

-The boys pulled out a bag of what looked like herbs and spices, and a pipe fashioned out of tin foil.
+The boys pulled out a bag of what looked like herbs, and a pipe fashioned out of tin foil.
 They were ooo-ing and ahh-ing over the "red hairs and the crystals!"
 "Bro, the crystals!"
-I'm pretty sure I got more high hitting the tin foil pipe than the marijuana, but I did it, and no doubt, something shifted in my perception.
+I'm certain I got more high hitting the tin foil pipe than the marijuana, but I did, no doubt, feel something shift in my perceptions.

-The only thing that made me paranoid was the fact that it's illegal.
-Knowing I was with these boys, and that I'd have to answer the simple question of "what'd you do?".
+The only thing that made me paranoid was the fact that it was illegal.
+Knowing I was with these boys, and that I'd have to answer the simple question of "what'd you do?"
 As much as I wanted to be honest and tell my parents that I just smoked weed, I couldn't.
 Smoking marijuana was against the law.

 The D.A.R.E.
-Program taught us that a Schedule 1 Controlled is "the most dangerous", "with no medical benefits", lumped in the same category as heroin, meth, and crack cocaine.
-Using a Scheduled 1 Controlled Substance is harshly prosecuted in America.
-People were in jail just for trying it.
-And even though it's banned, it was easy for my peers to get?
+Program taught us that a Schedule 1 Controlled is "the most dangerous with no medical benefits".
+Using a Scheduled 1 Controlled Substance is harshly prosecuted in America and people are still in jail for using it.
+However, even though it was banned, it was easy for my peers to get.
 And even though I knew this much about it, it didn't stop me from trying it.
-All it made me want to do was quietly pursue this incredible drug.
+All it made me want to do was quietly pursue this incredible drug without getting caught.

-I instantly realized the bad in marijuana didn’t come from the actual herb marijuana.
+I realized the bad in marijuana didn’t come from the actual herb marijuana.
 It came from “the drug” being illegal, banned, and harshly prosecuted.
 I had such a pleasant experience, I wanted to share it with my parents, but I was scared my parents would call the cops!

 With all the positive, motivating thoughts, I wondered: "Why would America ban marijuana?
-Why on Earth would any one ever ban a plant?
+Why on Earth would anyone ban a plant?
 This is God's creation, and I've never felt closer to God."
 I didn't even feel "high", but instead, a positive shift in my thoughts.